-Be Vulnerable, Be Well | Wellbeing Escapes
+Be Vulnerable, Be Well | Wellness & Emotional Wellbeing | Wellbeing Escapes

 Be Vulnerable, Be Well

-What is Vulnerability?
+What is vulnerability?

+To be vulnerable means to expose yourself emotionally, and actively.
+To dare to move forward with all your fears, not knowing what the outcome will be.
+Now that is courage!
 Examples of actions that only one who dares to be vulnerable will take: going on a first date after a divorce, going back to the office for the first time after lockdown, or starting a difficult conversation that exposes your feelings.
-There are many more examples we all know.
+There are many more examples, as we all know.

-Vulnerability is an Inside Job
+Vulnerability is an inside job

-The truth is that whether or not we are in lockdown, we always live within ourselves.
-So when looking at the importance of being vulnerable, the first question to ask yourself is if you dare to be vulnerable with yourself.
+When looking at the importance of being vulnerable, the first question to ask yourself is if you dare to be vulnerable with yourself.

-What this means is looking beyond self images such as “I am right” and “ I am strong” to allow other emotions to surface.
+What this means is, looking beyond self images such as “I am right” and “ I am strong” to allow other emotions to surface.
 Ask yourself what lies beyond your self image.
 Don’t be surprised if the emotions that come up are very uncomfortable.
-Such as shame, feeling weak, fear of being rejected and inexplicable sadness…
+Such as shame, feeling weak, fear of being rejected and inexplicable sadness.

 In order for those emotions not to paralyse me, as I allow myself to feel them, I can: